-In summary, our main contributions as follows: \begin{itemize} \item We propose a new paradigm ``locate before answering'' for long-term VideoQA, which helps on removing the noise and redundancy caused by irrelevant parts of video and adds model interpretability by having the located segment as a side output. \item We propose a new approach named as LocAns, which embeds the question locator and the answer predictor into an end-to-end model, and adopt an alternatively training strategy with only the answer labels for the two module learning. \item LocAns achieves state-of-the-art performance on two long-term video QA datasets NExT-QA \cite{xiao2021next} and ActivityNet-QA \cite{yu2019activitynet}, and our qualitative evaluation shows the effectiveness of the localization. \end{itemize}
+In summary, our main contributions as follows: \begin{itemize} \item We propose a new paradigm ``locate before answering'' for long-term VideoQA, which helps on removing the noise and redundancy caused by irrelevant parts of video and adds model interpretability by having the located segment as a side output. \item We propose a new approach named as LocAns, which embeds the question localization module and the answer prediction module into an end-to-end model, and adopt an alternatively training strategy with only the answer labels for the two modules learning. \item LocAns achieves state-of-the-art performance on three long-term video QA datasets NExT-QA \cite{xiao2021next}, ActivityNet-QA \cite{yu2019activitynet}, AGQA \cite{grunde2021agqa}, and our qualitative evaluation shows the effectiveness of the localization. \end{itemize}